 Procurement outsourcing offers a unique business value proposition compared with traditional BPO models, such as HR, Contact Center and F&A. While these traditional models are easier to understand because they are primarily based on labor cost and process cost efficiencies, procurement savings are more driven by spend savings.
 The procurement outsourcing value proposition can be very large because it is related to the size of a company’s spend and how much this spend can be reduced.
 For example, a five percent reduction on $2 billion of spend is a $100 million savings.
-The size of potential impact is why procurement BPO is gaining attention.
+The size of potential impact is why procurement BPO services are gaining attention.

 Procurement’s unique value proposition is conceptually easy to understand and describe but complex to contractually document, measure and connect to a company’s bottom line.
 This in turn makes it complex to evaluate during an outsourcing selection process and in ongoing governance.
 The challenge is in defining what it is you want against what it is you can measure and hold your supplier to.

 Procurement outsourcing can create value in areas such as improving spend under management, reducing commodity costs, improving sourcing events, consolidating vendors, improving vendor quality and service and compliance.
 These activities take a relatively small amount of labor, but can affect a large amount of spend.
 Procurement outsourcing vendors can describe the impact of each of these areas, for example by enabling a 20 percent reduction in cost of commodity X, or improving spend under management by N percent.
-This value is a result of improved “factory” processes, technology and procurement talent that the supplier can provide, which are translated into cost savings.
+This value is a result of improved “factory” processes, technology and talent that the procurement BPO firm can provide, which are translated into cost savings.

 - Many companies lack a solid detailed baseline that can be tracked against